Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 - Using single line IFs and Ternary Operators first
 - Combining single line IFs to IF-ELSE to correct problems of appWidth&Height equaling zero and breaking the app
 - Compound AND OR conditionals the same as nested IFs

+Example Feedback statements needed
+- display is too small for minimum CANVAS size

+Program must be in fullScreen() when deployed

+---